The Kalanchoe is originally from Madagascar.

-The Kalanchoë is one of the best-preserving, flowering pot plants.
-The plant can be in direct sunlight as well as in a dark place.
-Outdoors on the terrace or hanging on the pergola, the Kalancho will flourish for a long time.
+The Kalanchoe is one of the best-kept, flowering pot plants.
+The plant can be either in direct sunlight or in a dark place.
+Even outside on the terrace or hanging on the pergola, the Kalanchoe will bloom for a long time.

-If the plant is in direct sunlight, the leaves will stain slightly more rudder and the flower color will intensify.
-If the plant is in a fairly dark place, the flower color will become less intense.
-A light-filled environment is recommended in the winter period.
+If the plant is in direct sunlight, the leaves will turn slightly redder and the flower color will become more intense.
+If the plant is in a reasonably dark place, the flower color will become less intense.
+Especially in the winter period a light-filled environment is recommended.

-The Kalanchoë is easy to take care of.
-Give the plant little water and allow the pot to dry out slightly between the casting.
+The Kalanchoe is easy to care for.
+Do not give the plant much water and let the pot mixture between the waterings dry out slightly.
 Plant nutrition is not necessary.

-With a damp clot, the Kalanchoë radiator test.
-Also, the plant is well suited for outdoors, provided there is no night frost.
+With a damp root ball is the Kalanchoe radiator test.
+The plant is also well suited for outdoor use, provided there is no night frost.

-If the plant is bleeding, you can try to bloom the plant yourself.
-To do this, remove the bloomed flowers and stalks.
-Next, the plant requires 4 to 6 weeks minimum 14-hour dark period for the inflorescence.
-Three weeks later, the plant will bloom again.
+When the plant has finished flowering, you can try to let the plant bloom again.
+To do this, you must remove the faded flower clusters and stalks.
+The plant then needs a minimum dark period of 14 hours per day for the construction of the inflorescence for 4 to 6 weeks.
+Three weeks later the plant will bloom again.